157 has 2 divisors, whose sum is σ = 158.

 The cubic root of 157 is about 5.3946907121.

-The spelling of 157 in words is "one hundred fifty-seven", and is thus an aban number.
+The spelling of 157 in words is "one hundred fifty-seven", and thus it is an aban number.